Tricky (rapper): Personal life

 He was in a brief relationship with Icelandic singer-songwriter Björk in the 1990s.
 When asked in mid-2013 about the time the pair spent together, Tricky stated: "I wasn't good for Björk.
 I wasn't healthy for her.
 I feel she was really good to me, she gave me a lot of love and she really was a good person to me.
 I think she cared about me, right?"
 He was also briefly married to Carmen Ejogo in early 1998 in Las Vegas.

 Tricky fathered a daughter, Mina Mazy, on 19 March 1995 with Martina Topley-Bird, a musician he discovered when she was sitting on a wall near his Bristol home.
 Mina struggled with depression and took her own life on 8 May 2019.
-Following her death, Tricky stated "It feels like I’m in a world that doesn’t exist, knowing nothing will ever be the same again.
+Following her death, Tricky stated "It feels like I'm in a world that doesn't exist, knowing nothing will ever be the same again.
 No words or text can really explain, my soul feels empty."

-In 2015, Tricky moved to live in Berlin, Germany.
+In 2015, Tricky moved to live in Berlin, Germany, and later moved to Toulouse, France.